seabaylea/action/README.md

 ### Installing the Express build template

-1. Create the following as `express.yaml` for the “express” build template:
+1. Create the following as `express-action.yaml` for the “express-action” build template:

   ```
   apiVersion: build.knative.dev/v1alpha1